AaronFilson/cookie-stand/README.md

 code style, added comments to app.js, and compacted sales.html a bit.

 Update 12 : Correct errors in style-guide and css files.

+Update 13 : Adding a replacement ability to the input on the sales page.
+It can replace the info of a cookie stand that is matched by name.